Life Insurance Companies in Canada (2026 Updated List!)

 How to determine the financial stability of a life insurance company

-Financial stability is all about whether your life insurance provider can deliver your policy’s coverage now and decades from now.
-With both term and permanent policies, you want certainty that your loved ones will receive the death benefit without delays or complications.
+Financial stability is whether your life insurance provider is stable and resourced enough to deliver your policy’s coverage now and decades from now.
+It’s certainty that your loved ones will receive the death benefit without delays or complications.

-- Check independent credit ratings: A.M.
+- Check independent credit ratings, looking for A- or better: A.M.
 Best is the most common credit rating agency for Canadian insurance providers, assessing both financial health and claims fulfilment.
-A rating of A- (Excellent) or higher indicates strong financial security.

-- Look at the LICAT ratio: The Office of the Superintendent of Financial Institutions (OSFI) uses its LICAT ratio to judge whether a company has enough capital to cover its risks and obligations.
-A ratio of 120% or higher is a good sign that they can handle future claims.
+- Look at the LICAT ratio, looking for 120% or higher: The Office of the Superintendent of Financial Institutions (OSFI) uses its LICAT ratio to judge whether a company has enough capital to cover its risks and obligations.

 - Research the company’s history and customer reviews: A strong track record matters more than age.
 Even new insurance companies can demonstrate reliability through consistent claims payouts, solid financial ratings, and a clear commitment to meeting customer needs during challenging market conditions.

 - Check capital reserves: Capital reserves are like a company’s savings account for emergencies.
 The more they have, the better they can handle paying out claims, even if the economy takes a hit.
-You can find capital reserve information on annual financial reports from companies on your radar.
+Find capital reserve information on annual financial reports.

 Big vs. small life insurance companies